enkomio/sacara/ISA.md

 *Pushed Arguments*: **1**

-This directive will divide _expression1_ by _expression2_ and will push the result on top of the stack.
+This directive will divide _expression1_ by _expression2_ and push the result on top of the stack.
 Find below an example:

 ```
 .div my_var, 2